 The fire service has experienced a significant increase in fire prevention codes the response of operations personnel to fires has significantly decreased.
 With the overall reduction in fires, this has the often reduces the ability of firefighters to gain on the job experience.
 Many Fire Departments are having to think of more creative ways to create realistic conditions for firefighters to train in that has a minimum impact on a departments budget.
 To combat local, state, and federal regulations, departments have turned to smoke generators and various types of smoke simulants.
 For the sake of this training bulletin, we will concentrate [...]

 About Andy StarnesThis author has not yet filled in any details.

-In traveling and teaching our curriculum, we continue to see a dangerous trend in TIC use.
-Many firefighters only read the numerical temperature reading in the lower right corner of the view finder otherwise known as the “spot temperature” or direct temperature measurement.
+Understanding Distance to Spot Ratio: In thermal imaging, the two most critical attributes are emissivity and distance to spot ratio.
+However, these two areas are often neglected, misunderstood, or totally incorrectly shared with firefighters.
+For example, many firefighters tend to only read the numerical temperature reading in the lower right corner of the view finder otherwise known as the “spot temperature” or direct temperature measurement.
 This is a very dangerous issue.
-Here is why: The spot temperature is a numerical representation of the average of a certain amount of pixels within the focal point (or cross hairs) at a preset distance set by the manufacturer.
-This spot temperature is NOT an accurate representation of the overall environment.
-As you can see in the [...]
+Here is why: The spot temperature is a numerical representation of the average of a certain number of pixels within the focal point (or cross hairs) at a preset distance [...]

 When travelling to conferences or training weekends teaching thermal imaging to firefighters we are repeatedly asked which brand camera is the best?
 While everybody has their preferences, the more practical is “the one you have been thoroughly trained to use.”
 Sure, there are differences between color palettes, grips, and sensitivity modes but, that is an object focused mentality.
 How competently you apply the camera to your operations will mean more than the name the case bares.
 Much of the United States fire service has failed in this area for the last couple decades.
 The technology integrated into the cameras has far [...]